Perennials/app-node/README.md

 implementation takes care of reading the whole request and handling errors with node domains, so errors are associated with the proper HTTP request.

+To reuse this class one extends the [HttpAppRequest](#httpapprequest) class and provides the constructor to `HttpApp`.
+The latter will install a request handler and upon receiving a request will instantiate the user's `HttpAppRequest` class.
+This way all logic associated with the request can be placed in the proper context.

 ### Example usage

 ```js